DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 * [\~>](https://github.com/CrowdHailer/OK#ok-pipe) - a pipe equivalent to [fmap](https://medium.com/@pwentz/functors-an-explanation-7e05c5c43fd5 "fmap explanation")
 * [\~>>](https://github.com/CrowdHailer/OK#ok-pipe) - another pipe quivalent to [monadic bind](https://medium.com/@nitinpatel_20236/what-does-the-phrase-monadic-bind-mean-a2184f34b2e3 "monadic bind explanation") (i.e. `>>=`)

-I found taking this approach simplified my error handling code, and made it easier to work with HTTP requests.
+I found taking this approach simplified my error handling code, and made it easier to handle HTTP request failures.
 However, due to Elixir's dynamic typing you do have to be careful to use it correctly.
 It's very easy to accidentally use `~>>` instead of `~>` or `|>`.

 As an example, here's a `handle_response` function I wrote for handling HTTP responses: